Papers

 Implications and Future Directions

 • Depth vs. Width: A critical insight is the relationship between model depth and reasoning capability.
-Contrary to the prevalent notion that model width outweighs depth, the study suggests that deeper models are crucial for handling more complex chains of reasoning.
+Contrary to the prevalent notion that model width outweighs depth, the paper suggests that deeper models are crucial for handling more complex chains of reasoning.

 • Emergent Capabilities: The discovery that models can develop reasoning abilities beyond the explicit requirements of their training data suggests paths toward more generalized artificial intelligence.
 This finding merits further exploration to understand the boundary conditions and the nature of such emergent capabilities.